Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Runtime"

-Re-exports all named exports from the "effect/Runtime" module as "Runtime".
+Re-exports all named exports from the "effect/Runtime" module as `Runtime`.

 **Signature**